Date of Degree

 Copyright 2012 Seth Adam Jones

 Jones, Seth Adam.
-"Modality, compatibilism, and Leibniz: a critical defense." dissertation, University of Iowa, 2012.
+"Modality, compatibilism, and Leibniz: a critical defense."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.